Rocket R58 V2

-Free Australian Metro Delivery
+Free Australian Delivery to most locations

 The R58 is a dual boiler espresso machine featuring PID temperature control, full commercial rotary pump, and the option of using a direct water connection or the water reservoir supply.
 Independently operating dual boilers and superior thermo siphon system design allows for unprecedented stability in the espresso boiler with increased levels of both steam pressure and hot water supply available from the independent service boiler.
 This model features the two-piece adjustable feet formerly only available on the R60V.

 Rocket Espresso styling and build quality.
 Espresso without compromise.

 What size tamper will I need for this machine?

 The nominal tamper size for this machine is 58mm, however you will get the best fit in your machine's basket by purchasing a 58.35mm PreciseFit tamper.